Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 Burnham Park is an old park in the city of Baguio.
 It was designed by an American architect, Daniel Burnham.

-The park’s design is influenced by the City Beautiful movement.
+The City Beautiful movement influences the park’s design.
 The park has a small pond in the middle and also sidewalks.
-In 2014, only the open field and Melvin Jones Grandstand adhere to Burnham’s original design.
+In 2014, only the open field and Melvin Jones Grandstand adhered to Burnham’s original design.

-Boating into Burnham lagoon at sunset creates unforgettable adventures for scouting for loved ones.
-There are various boat rental sites here that are easy to use and allow cruising.
-Boating in Burnham lagoon is a great option for exploring the town and its attractions.
+Boating into Burnham Lagoon at sunset creates unforgettable adventures for scouting for loved ones.
+Various boat rental sites here are easy to use and allow cruising.
+Boating in Burnham Lagoon is a great option for exploring the town and its attractions.

 Explore park attractions for an enjoyable escape and cool breeze to avoid crowds.